rotgamedev/SQLSkrypter/README.md

 ###### Despite my best efforts, I cannot guarantee that there will be no problems.
 Although in my work the software is used successfully by programmers.

 I am not a programmer.
-This software is my first project.
+This software is my first hobby project.
 If it is helpful for you, I will be grateful for your support.

 # Buy Me A beer! 🍺